braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "canvas_variation_name": (string) name of the Canvas variation the user is in if from a Canvas, "canvas_step_id": (string) id of the step for this message if from a Canvas, "canvas_step_name": (string) name of the step for this message if from a Canvas, "canvas_step_message_variation_id": (string) API id of the canvas step message variation this user received, "platform": (string) platform of the device (one of 'ios', 'android', 'web', 'kindle', 'tvos', OR 'roku'), "os_version": (string) os version of device used for the action, "device_model": (string) hardware model of the device,
+  "canvas_variation_name": (string) name of the Canvas variation the user is in if from a Canvas, "canvas_step_id": (string) id of the step for this message if from a Canvas, "canvas_step_name": (string) name of the step for this message if from a Canvas, "canvas_step_message_variation_id": (string) API id of the Canvas step message variation this user received, "platform": (string) platform of the device (one of 'ios', 'android', 'web', 'kindle', 'tvos', OR 'roku'), "os_version": (string) os version of device used for the action, "device_model": (string) hardware model of the device,